-We perform feature engineering to augment the original data set containing the 95 predictors' main effects.
-Specifically, for each firm characteristic, we obtain the square values and cross-products among all predictors, that is, we define $pred{i,t}^2$ and $pred{i,t} \times pred{j,t}$ for $i \neq j$ to denote the second-order and interaction effects, respectively.
-The augmented data set contains the predictors' main effects, the second-order effects, and the interaction effects.
+cross-products among all predictors; that is, we define $pred{i,t}^2$ and $pred{i,t} \times pred{j,t}$ for $i \neq j$ to denote the second-order and interaction effects, respectively.
+The augmented dataset contains the predictors' main effects, the second-order effects, and the interaction effects.
 The final set contains 4,610 predictors.
 The total number of firms in our sample is 15,701, with the fewest firms in January 1973 (1,443 firms) and the most firms in December 1997 (5,128 firms).

-To alleviate the impact of extreme observations, we cross-sectionally winsorize each predictor at the 1st and 99th cross-sectional percentiles, as in ?.
-We also follow ? and standardize each predictor so that its cross-sectional mean is zero and standard deviation is one.
+To alleviate the impact of extreme observations, we cross-sectionally winsorize each predictor at the 1st and 99th cross-sectional percentiles, as in Green, Hand, and Zhang (2017).
+We also follow Brandt et al. (2009) and standardize each predictor so that its cross-sectional mean is zero and its standard deviation is one.
 Missing characteristic values are set to zero.
-The resultant standardized predictor is a long-short portfolio that goes long stocks whose characteristic is above the cross-sectional average, and short stocks whose characteristic is below the cross-sectional average.
+The resultant standardized predictor is a long-short portfolio that goes long on stocks whose characteristics are above the cross-sectional average and short on stocks whose characteristics are below the cross-sectional average.